Jul 17, 2025

 After you have been advised, the next step toward taking courses at UA Little Rock is to view the UA Little Rock Registration Guide and Class Search web pages.

 The UA Little Rock Registration Guide and Class Search web pages contain information on the web registration process and list the courses that will be offered during specific semesters by course, time, location, and instructor.
-At the Office of Records and Registration website, you will also find the academic calendar, the final examination schedule, and deadlines for various activities, including course drops and withdrawal, during the semester.
+At the Office of Records and Registration website, you will also find the academic calendar, the final examination schedule, and deadlines for various activities, including course drops and withdrawals, during the semester.

 Courses and programs are also offered through web-based delivery as well as at off-campus locations.
 Off-campus and online credit courses are identified by location in the UA Little Rock Registration Guide and Class Search.